uber/react-vis/docs/xy-plot.md

 # XYPlot

-In react-vis you can make line charts, area charts, scatterplots, heat maps, etc with animations and different interactions between them.
+XYPlot allows you to make line charts, area charts, scatterplots, heat maps, etc with animations and different interactions between them.

-Currently following components to build charts are supported:
+Currently following components are used for this purpose:

 * [XYPlot](#xyplot) to wrap all the items.
 * [Grids](#grids) to show vertical and horizontal grids.
 * [Axes](#axes) to show X and Y axis.
-* [Different kinds of series](#series) for line/area/bar charts, scatterplots, heatmaps, etc.
+* [Different kinds of series](#series) for line/area/bar charts, scatterplots, heat maps, etc.
 * [Hints](#hints) to show the selected hints.
 * [Crosshair](#crosshair) for crosshairs.